Background and Setup for this story

 Thirty years of her studies proved only one thing though.
 Human DNA had a magic off switch and every ripper could flip it.
 The extra moon didn’t prevent rippers from doing their erasing thing.
 The AIO serum inoculated the recipient against all diseases and also itself.
 Once ripped from a person, magic couldn’t get back in and the AIO serum no longer worked to help a human.

 Would Sonora have hated me if I hadn’t ripped her magic?
-This was the biggest question of my life, right up there with whether or not I was going to have to wear gloves 24/7 for the rest of my life.
+This was one of the biggest, unanswered questions of my life, right under whether or not I was going to have to wear gloves 24/7 for the rest of my life.
 I was a five-year widow and boyfriends with glove fetishes weren’t all that easy to find.

 I stood up and sighed.
 “He’ll be fine now and so will the people who contacted us.
 Let’s go home.”

 Paperwork tied me up for an extra hour and it was after midnight when I put my hand on the security panel outside my home.
 I smiled as the double-seal door swished open almost silently.
 Rippers at my level earned a decent paycheck, but not the kind that paid for this amazing place.
-Coming home to it still caused awe.
+Coming home still caused shock and awe in me.

 “Hebe?
 Did everything go well tonight?” a familiar masculine voice asked from the common room.

 I slowed and tried not to sigh.
 Max-2 always waited up for me.
 I didn’t want him to and never asked him to.
 Instead, I told him to shut down and recharge, but he said his work wasn’t strenuous enough to require daily reboots.
-I didn’t argue.
+I didn’t argue with his data on the subject.
 Technically, he was supposed to do as I asked, but I didn’t like bossing people around in my off-time.
 I did enough of that at work.

 “Everything went fine tonight.
-Thank you for asking,” I said to him.
+Thanks for asking,” I said to him.

 Max-2 turned and looked at the screen.
 “The last adjustment raised my cognitive test scores.
 I’ve been able to focus much better.”